Concurrent Closings: Selling & Buying a Home at the Same Time

 - Bridging the displacement gap for you and your possessions

-The risk of trying to do two closings in a short amount of time is that many things can go wrong to delay one or both closings.
-If your first closing is delayed, it almost always means the second one will also be delayed.
+The risk of trying to do two closings quickly is that many things can go wrong to delay one or both closings.
+If your first closing is delayed, it almost always means delays for the second one.

 When you are selling one home and buying another, there is no overlap of ownership, creating the question of when you will move.
 This means coordinating move-out dates for both properties and where you and your possessions will reside in the transition.

-There are a couple ways you can handle this situation:
+There are two ways you can handle this situation: